AionNext/BizCod/Programming Guide/Logic.md

 ```

-or, elternatively
+or, alternatively

 ```js
  account = Account::create

 ```

-this instruction creates an instance of class `Account` and set the value of variable `account` to this instance
+This instruction creates an instance of class `Account` and sets the value of variable `account` to this instance.

+>MEP: The variable `account` may be an attribute of a class or a local variable in a function or procedure.